4 Options to Make Up High School Credits

 Online Courses from an Accredited Private School

 Many private online schools offer individual courses to students who need to make up credit.
-Be sure the private online school is accredited through a recognized educational accreditor such as AdvancED.
-Always check with your school counselor to be sure that you school will transfer the credit toward meeting your graduation requirements.
+Be sure the private online school is accredited through a recognized educational accreditor such as Cognia, (formerly AdvancED).
+Always check with your school counselor to be sure that your school will transfer the credit toward meeting your graduation requirements.

 Many private online schools give you the flexibility you may need: